juriad/advent2023/README.md

 - Processing - just a Java "library"
 - Limbo - language for Inferno operating system
 - Nu - could not figure out input
-- Sather - no doc how to work with strings
 - Ksh - too close to a regular Shell/Bash
 - Whiley - cannot handle input
 - Cool - school course, does not exists
 - eC - almost no documentation
 - ParaSail - could not figure out standard library (input)
-- Tea - archived; does not have documentation
 - Nickel - configuration, does not have input
 - Ezhil - non ascii, non English
 - Nemerle - Mono crashes